drivendataorg/zamba/docs/docs/configurations.md

 #### `model_cache_dir (Path, optional)`

 Cache directory where downloaded model weights will be saved.
-If None and the MODEL_CACHE_DIR environment variable is not set, will use your default cache directory, which is often an automatic temp directory at `~/.cache/zamba`.
-Defaults to `None`.
+If None and the MODEL_CACHE_DIR environment variable is not set, will use your default cache directory (e.g. `~/.cache`).
+Defaults to `None`

 <a id='training-arguments'></a>